How to Pick a Paralegal Program near Worthington Massachusetts

 Paralegals and Legal Assistants

 - Investigating and fact checking cases

 - Composing correspondence and legal documents

 - Submitting legal documents with the court or opposing counsel

-- Helping attorneys get ready for trial and stay organized with their cases
+- Helping lawyers get ready for trial and stay organized with their cases

-- Organizing and managing legal files, documents and additional records
+- Organizing and maintaining legal files, documents and additional records

-With all of their duties, the job of a paralegal can be complicated and rather challenging.
-On the other hand, what they are not legally permitted to do is provide legal counsel and advice or represent a client in a legal proceeding.
-But paralegals are not limited to clerical or administrative duties more apropos to the job of a legal secretary.
-Legal assistants really are the right hand support systems for attorneys.
-And because they do so much of the legal preparation and ground work, attorneys are able to take on a much larger volume of clients or cases than they could otherwise.
+With all of their duties, the job of a paralegal can be complex and quite demanding.
+However, what they are not legally permitted to do is offer legal advice and counsel or represent a client in a legal proceeding.
+But paralegals are not restricted to clerical or administrative functions more apropos to the job of a legal secretary.
+Legal assistants truly are the main support systems for lawyers.
+And since they do so much of the legal ground work and preparation, attorneys are able to handle a much larger number of clients or cases than they could alone.

-Paralegal Programs and Certification
+Paralegal Education and Certification

 - National Federation of Paralegal Associations